sharpmachine/globacom.com/content/request-info/index.md

 			<div class="row">
 				<form role="form" method="post" action="content/request-info/contact.php" name="contactform" id="contactform">
 					<div class="col-xs-12">
-						<p>Simply fill out the form below and a person from our sales team will be in touch with you within the next business day.</p>
+						<p>Simply fill out the form below and a person from our sales team will be in touch with you within the next business day.  <strong>Because we value your privacy we promise to never share your contact details with other companies.</strong></p>
 						<br>
 					</div>
 					<div class="col-sm-6">